NuhuEnoch/NuhuEnoch/README.md

 # Hi there, I am Nuhu Enoch! 👋

 Results-driven Data Analyst with a B.Tech in Computer Science and over six years of experience in IT administration, and system support.
-Skilled in leveraging SQL, MySQL, Power BI, and Spreadsheets to manage, analyze, and visualize data for informed decision-making.
+Skilled in leveraging SQL, MySQL, Power BI, Tableau, and Spreadsheets to manage, analyze, and visualize data for informed decision-making.
 Passionate about using data-driven insights to optimize performance, enhance operational efficiency, and solve complex business challenges..
 I specialize in:
-- **SQL, MySQL, Power BI, and Spreadsheets**
+- **SQL, MySQL, Power BI, Tableau and Spreadsheets**
 - **Data Management, Cleaning, and Visualization**

 I’m currently: